 If you’re having trouble with Safari’s empty or black screen, try restarting your Mac.

 You should check for network bandwidth to ensure enough browsing speed to load the web content.
+Before moving to advanced methods, refer to our simple browser troubleshooting guides for detailed steps.

-Downgrade Display Settings
+Method 2: Downgrade Display Settings

-The MacBook and Macs are set to the highest possible settings (XDR, ProMotion, Retina, True Tone, etc.) by default.
-Hence, the system applications like the Safari app, Mail app, Notes app, etc., try to render the highest quality images and display HTML elements using the most system memory.
-In such cases, the rendering engine might get failed, resulting in a blank screen.
+By default, the MacBook and Macs are set to the highest possible settings (XDR, ProMotion, Retina, True Tone, etc.).
+Hence, system applications like the Safari app, Mail app, Notes app, etc., try to render the highest-quality images and display HTML elements using the most system memory.

+The rendering engine might fail in such cases, resulting in a blank screen.
 An easy solution is to downgrade the display settings to suppress the rendering process.
 Here are the steps:

-in the menu bar and select the System Settings menu.
+- Click on the Apple in the menu bar and select the System Settings menu.

 - In the left pane, scroll down to select Display settings.